abubakar-shaikh-dev/xery-blog-mern/README.md

 ## Description

 Xery Blog App is a full-stack web application built using Vite, React.js, Redux Toolkit, MongoDB, Node.js, Express, HTML, CSS, and Tailwind CSS.
-The project consists of two folders, "Client" and "Server," where "Client" contains the frontend code, and "Server" handles Node.js, Express, and MongoDB connectivity.
+The project consists of two folders, "client" and "server," where "client" contains the frontend code, and "server" handles Node.js, Express, and MongoDB connectivity.

 ## Environment Variables